paulscherrerinstitute/snapshot/Readme.md

   - "filters": an array of predefined PV name filters that will be available from the filter drop-down menu.
-  - "rgx-filters": same as "filters", except the filters are in regular expression syntax.
+  - "rgx_filters": same as "filters", except the filters are in regular expression syntax.

 - "machine_params": an array of machine parameters, i.e. PVs that are not part